- Home

 Bill C-3 seeks to restore citizenship to remaining Lost Canadians, their descendants and anyone born abroad to a Canadian parent in the second or subsequent generations before the legislation comes into force.
 This includes individuals who lost their citizenship due to requirements under Form Section 8 of the Citizenship Act.

-According to Daphne Wang, if Parliament passes Bill C-3 and enacts it into law, it will mark a significant win for Canadians who have faced challenges under existing citizenship rules—particularly those who consider Canada their home but were living or working abroad when their children were born.
+Daphne Wong, Team Lead at Envoy Global, notes that Bill C-3 marks a significant win for Canadians who have faced challenges under existing citizenship rules—particularly those who consider Canada their home but were living or working abroad when their children were born.

 Legal Action Prompts Update to Outdated Citizenship Framework

 The first-generation limit has faced widespread criticism for failing to reflect the realities of modern Canadian families.
-Many Canadians build their lives abroad for work or personal reasons, yet their children are unable to inherit their citizenship and depending on the country they were born in or ability to get other citizenship through another parent, may bring forth the possibility that a child could be stateless.
+Many Canadians build their lives abroad for work or personal reasons, yet their children are unable to inherit their citizenship.
+Depending on the country in which they were born or their ability to obtain another citizenship through a parent, this may bring forth the possibility that a child could be stateless.

 On Dec.
 19, 2023, the Ontario Superior Court of Justice ruled that key provisions of this restriction were unconstitutional, recognizing the undue burden placed on Canadians with children born outside the country.
-The Canadian government chose not to appeal the decision and confirmed its acknowledgement that the current law had unacceptable consequences for these families and needed to be reformed.
+The Canadian government did not appeal the decision and acknowledged that the current law had caused unacceptable consequences for these families, necessitating reform.

 By addressing this issue through Bill C-3, Canada is working toward a fairer, more inclusive citizenship framework that reflects the realities of modern global mobility.